mickeyslaven/blah2-VectorWarp/README.md

 ## Contributing

-Pull requests are welcome, however this fork is meant to be a efficient and fast version of blah2.
-Pull requests introducing slower processing without large gains in another dimension will likely not be merged.

-- Upstream issue where the USRP B210 is timing out after 5-10 mins and crashes the code.
-Convinced it's an issue with my usage of the API - contact me for more info.
+Pull requests are welcome :)

 ## Links

 - Join the [Discord](https://discord.gg/ewNQbeK5Zn) chat for sharing results and support.
 Keep in mind this discord is for blah2 and not everyone will be familiar with this specific fork.

 ## License